nuttycom/nuttycom.github.io/posts/2015-07-15-what_is_and_what_means.md

-# What things are, and what they mean.
+---

-This is a continuation [this
+title: What things are, and what they mean.
-discussion](https://twitter.com/raichoo/status/622002344390225920).
-I'm
+---

-writing this because I need a bit more space to lay out my thoughts more clearly.
+This is a continuation of [this discussion](https://twitter.com/raichoo/status/622002344390225920).
+I'm writing this because I need a bit more space to lay out my thoughts more clearly.